grafana/grafana/docs/sources/sharing/share-panel.md

 ## Direct Link Rendered Image

-You also get a link to render a PNG image of the panel.
-Useful if you want to share an image of the panel.
-For more information about the requirements and how to configure image rendering, refer to [image rendering](/administration/image_rendering/).
+You also get a link to render a .png image of the panel, which is useful if you want to share an image of the panel.
+For more information about the requirements and how to configure image rendering, refer to [Image rendering]({{< relref "../administration/image_rendering.md)" >}}.

 Example of a link to a server-side rendered PNG: